The Lam Family College of Business Congratulates the Undergraduate Hood Recipient and Honorees for 2024!

 During his time studying mathematics, Stanislav had the opportunity to begin working in web development at a company specializing in educational technology.
 This endeavor allowed Stanislav to explore a greater range of technical skills, as well as develop his programming abilities, but also made him certain that he wanted to pursue economics and its real-world applications rather than purely technical fields.

 Of the many great opportunities provided at SF State, one of the most crucial ones Stanislav took advantage of was the Scholars Program, which allowed him to fast-track his education.
-He completed his bachelor’s degree program in three regular semesters, and plus one summer semester and completed multiple graduate-level courses in his final semesters.
+He completed his bachelor’s degree program in three regular semesters, plus one summer semester, and completed multiple graduate-level courses in his final semesters.
 Throughout his academic journey, Stanislav distinguished himself with exceptional performance, culminating in a 3.91 GPA at SF State.
 Stanislav is excited to continue his education at SF State, delving into the realm of quantitative economics by pursuing his master’s through the Scholar’s Program.

 Yuchi Tung – Finance